-Describe

-the graduate profile What are the graduate characteristics?

-↓ What are we trying to achieve with this learning?
+Describe the graduate profile What are the graduate characteristics?
+What are we trying to achieve with this learning?
 Identify aim/broad outcomes How does this learning fit in with the learner learning context?

-The wider programme?

-What are the significant learnings and understandings learners

-Decide on approaches to

-learning What learning approaches underpin this discipline?
+The wider programme? Ţ What are the significant learnings and understandings learners need to learn?
+Decide on approaches to learning What learning approaches underpin this discipline?
 Context?

-Develop What will the learners be able to do/know/be at the end of this

-learning outcomes course of learning?

-Design assessment How will we know learners have met this outcome?
-What

-activities evidence will show us this?

-Create learning activities What key tasks will the learners participate in in order to

-Create learning activities develop these knowledge, skills, attitudes, and provide the

-evidence of learning?

-↓

-Decide on learning support What sequence will best scaffold the learning?

-and resources How will we organise the learning to meet the requirements

-above?

-How will we evaluate:

-Determine learning

-evaluation - Learning design and course redainess?

-tools - Learner achievement?

-- Teaching quality?

-- Learner learning?
+Develop learning outcomes What will the learners be able to do/know/be at the end of this course of learning?
+Design assessment activities How will we know learners have met this outcome?
+What evidence will show us this?
+Create learning activities What key tasks will the learners participate in, in order to develop these knowledge, skills, attitudes, and provide the evidence of learning?
+Decide on learning support What sequence will best scaffold the learning? and resources How will we organise the learning to meet the requirements above?
+Determine learning How will we evaluate: evaluation - Learning design and course readiness? tools - Learner achievement? - Teaching quality? - Learner learning?